gpowerone/sitepaigemcp/README.md

 ### 2. Check Status

-Monitor the progress of site generation using the job ID or project ID returned from `generate_site`.
+Monitor the progress of site generation using the project ID returned from `generate_site`.
-If a job has been completed but the files are not written, then this function will write the files to disk
+If a job has been completed but the files are not written, then this function will write the files to disk.
+If you are stalled out, use 'check the status of sitepaige' to get the latest status

 ## Cost

 - First project is free
-- Additional projects are 50 credits each.
+- Additional projects cost 50 credits each.
 You can purchase credits via https://sitepaige.com

 ## Troubleshooting